sous-chefs/windows_print/README.md

 'port'
 --------
 **Note** Replacement for printer_port provider in the Windows cookbook from opscode.
-Allows creation of ports based on name rather than IP Address
+Allows creation of ports based on name rather than IP Address.

 ### Actions
 - :create: Installs a printer port
 - :delete: Removes a printer port

 ### Attribute Parameters
-- name: name attribute.
-Name of the port to install.
+- port_name: name attribute.
+Name of the port.
 - ipv4_address: IPv4 address of the printer port

 ### Examples